Unsupervised edge map scoring: a statistical complexity approach: Results and Analysis.

+Unsupervised measures score differently; they search general characteristics in the map, determined in this case by the specific database of edge patterns and the KS statistic.
+This example aims at exploring the degree of matching of $\mathcal{C}$ scoring with human observation and supervised measures.
+Thus we use only the gold standard supervised measure, PFoM, and the gold standard EDA, Canny EDA, to elaborate the example.

+We obtained $\mathcal{C}$ scores for the five GT images and the 100 edge maps outputs of Canny EDA computed with parameters described in the previous subsection.
+The same 100 Canny edge maps were scored with PFoM, by using all different hand-made GT images and they were scored with $\mathcal{Q}_{\mathfrak{B}}$ using different collections of GT images.
+Our reference-based measure $\mathcal{Q}_{\mathfrak{B}}$ provides a \emph{consensus score} in this framework.
+In Figure~\ref{edificio} $(a)$, the best map selected by $\mathcal{C}$ is shown.
+In panel $(b)$ the optimal edge map selected using PFoM with GT1 image is shown.
+That map was also selected with the supervised measure $\mathcal{Q}_{\mathfrak{B}}$ using the collection of all man-made GT images available.
+In panel $(c)$, the edge map selected by $\mathcal{Q}_{\mathfrak{B}}$ by using GT2, GT3, GT4 and GT5 is shown.
+In panel $(d)$, the edge map using PFoM with GT5 is shown.

+Visual inspection tells us that the maps selected by PFoM and $\mathcal{C}$ are almost identical when the GT is the most detailed one (GT1).
+But the differences are very striking when PFoM is using GT5 (the least detailed one) as GT, i.e. the map selected lost the structure of the building.

+In Table~\ref{table3}, the values of $\mathcal{E}$, $\mathcal{C}$ and $\mathcal{H}$ over the collection of five GT images are shown.
+Our~$\mathcal{C}$ measure gives the maximum scoring to the most detailed GT.

-In this example we should point out three conclusions\begin{itemize} \item using supervised measures, the degree of details of the GT impacts in the quality of the edge map selected.
-Pratt's measure selects a better map using a detailed ground truth than using a less detailed ground truth. \item when using our supervised measure, using a set of ground truth compensates for the lack of details of each GT in the set. \item measure $q_{GT}$ selects edge maps that are as good as the ones selected by Pratt's measure, and can accommodate for the use of a whole set of ground truth to select the best edge maps moving parameters in a fixed range. \item measure $C$ selects edge maps that are as good as the ones selected by Pratt's measure when the GT is detailed enough, and selects better maps than Pratt's when Pratt's reference it is too sketchy. \end{itemize}
+In this example, three mayor conclusions are drawn: \begin{itemize} \item By using supervised measures, the degree of details of the GT impacts on the quality of the edge map selected.
+PFoM selects a better map using a detailed GT than using a less detailed GT.
+Our reference-based measure $\mathcal{Q}_{\mathfrak{B}}$ selects edge maps that are as good as the ones selected by PFoM, and it accommodates the use of a whole collection of GT images to select the best edge map when moving parameters in a fixed range. \item $\mathcal{C}$ selects edge maps that are as good as the ones selected by PFoM at its best (when the GT is detailed enough) but selects better maps than PFoM when the GT is very simple (almost a boundary).
+The \emph{Equilibrium} index $\mathcal{E}$ is based on the $\mathcal{Q}_{\mathfrak{B}}$ measure computed over a rich database of patterns; this operation is better than correlating with a simple (or inaccurate) GT. \end{itemize}